b-viguier/PhpFk/docs/index.md

 ### Retrieving the lost characters
 We still can _XOR_ some combinations from `[(,.^)]` characters: `pqrstuvwXYZ` Notice that `chr0123456789` are missing.
-Have upper/lower case is not an issue, because [function names are case-insensitive in PHP](https://www.php.net/manual/en/functions.user-defined.php).
+Having upper/lower case characters is not an issue, because [function names are case-insensitive in PHP](https://www.php.net/manual/en/functions.user-defined.php).
 Our last chance is to find a way to generate a new character, by calling some functions with characters above.
 * [`sqrt`](https://www.php.net/manual/en/function.sqrt) can produce a number, and numbers can easily be converted to string.
   That's a good idea, but how to produce an input number for the function?